Credit Card Icon

 Preventive Measures for Eye Health

-To maintain optimal eye health and prevent conditions that may lead to hazy eyes, we understand that you might have concerns.
-Here are some caring measures to consider:
+To maintain optimal eye health and prevent conditions that may lead to hazy vision, consider the following measures:

 • Regular Eye Exams: It’s important to schedule comprehensive eye exams at least once a year.
 These routine examinations can catch potential issues early, identifying conditions like cataracts and glaucoma before they significantly affect your vision.